 - Practice mindful gratitude.
 One of the best ways to start cultivating an attitude of mindfulness is to start thinking intentionally about things you’re grateful for.

-- Write down what you are grateful for in a journal, on your phone, or even on the side of a to-do list.
+- Write down what you’re grateful for in a journal, on your phone or even in the margins of a to-do list.

-- Add self-care activities to your calendar and follow-through
+- Add self-care activities to your calendar, and follow through with them.

 - Sleep for 7-9 hours every night.